ulp16/FRE-ady/README.md

 Implementation of the Flesch Reading Ease formula for Adyghe.

 **USAGE:**
-1) It is recommended to have a Python version no higher than 3.9.
+1) Recommended Python version is up to 3.9 (no higher).
-For Python version switch you may want to use python3 --version alias python3=python3.9
+For version switch do the following: python3 --version alias python3=python3.9
-2) install the following packages:
+2) Install the following packages: